-- A minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, and no courses "Incomplete," no grade lower than "C" in professional education (defined as any course with an EDXX prefix) courses, and have completed all degree requirements except for those included in the corresponding professional term; - Shown evidence of having satisfied any special concern previously expressed by the Teacher Preparation Council; - 3.
-Successfully completed all assigned field experience.
+- A minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred to the program, and no grade lower than "C" in professional education (defined as any course with an EDXX prefix) courses and in courses taken to meet Specialization or Minor requirements; - 2.
+Successfully completed all assigned field experience. - 3.
+Successfully completed the scheduled professional term courses that accompany Practicum I, and be qualified as an April or August graduand. - 4.
+Shown evidence of having satisfied any special concern previously expressed by the Teacher Preparation Council.

-The Teacher Preparation Council will take action to approve or deny the application pending fulfilment of all outstanding requirements.
+The Teacher Preparation Council will take action to approve or deny the application.
+Approval must be achieved prior to the first day of class in the professional term in which the candidate wishes to enroll in Practicum II.

-Note: Degree conferral will be issued pending fulfilment of ALL requirements.
+Note: Degree conferral will be issued after fulfilment of ALL requirements.